si-medbif/AI-MD-variant-calling/README.md

 ## [Germline variant detection](https://github.com/si-medbif/AI-MD-variant-calling/tree/main/germline#germline-variant-detection)

 The main ParaBricks pipeline is using BWA for read mapping, GATK for processing of BAM files and either the GATK-HaplotypeCaller or the Google DeepVariant for variant calling.
-In the example section there is also a [suggested workflow](https://github.com/si-medbif/AI-MD-variant-calling/blob/main/example/suggested_germline_analysis.md#germline-wgs) for discovering rare germline variants from a WGS dataset using a combination of variant callers.

 Other stand-alone variant callers are also available: